postalsys/postal-mime/README.md

 # postal-mime

-Email parser for browser environments.
+Email parser for browser and serverless environments.

 PostalMime can be run in the main web thread or from Web Workers.
+It can also used in serverless functions.

 ## Source

-Source code is available from [Github](https://github.com/postalsys/postal-mime).
+The source code is available from [Github](https://github.com/postalsys/postal-mime).

 ## Demo